Should Married Men Go Home?: Production notes

 Should Married Men Go Home? was filmed in March and May 1928.
-It was the first Hal Roach film to bill Laurel and Hardy as a team.
-Previous appearances together were billed under the Roach "All-Star Comedy" banner.
 On-location footage has recently surfaced on YouTube.
 The film's working title was Follow Through.

-8-foot-9 actor John Aasen appears as "Very Tall Golfer."
+7-foot-1 actor John Aasen appears as "Very Tall Golfer."

 The soda fountain routine was reworked during the sound era in the film Men O' War, with Jimmy Finlayson assumed the role inhabited by Charlie Hall.

 The gag of Stan slipping a note under the door, only to see it get pulled further in from the inside where the Hardys are hiding from him, was reused during the sound era in Come Clean (1931) when the Hardys again pretend not to be home when the Laurels come calling.

 Several oil derricks from the Los Angeles City Oil Field are visible during golf course scenes.

 The lag time between the primary filming in March and the September release of Should Married Men Go Home? was unusually long.
 When the company reconvened in Los Angeles in Autumn 1928, the fame and popularity of the Laurel and Hardy team had grown.

 Reception

-British film critic Leslie Halliwell gave the film a lukewarm reception, commenting that the "preliminary domestic scene is the funniest." while The Films of Laurel and Hardy author William K. Everson wrote in 1967 that the film was "one of the best of the "forgotten" Laurel and Hardy films, Should Married Men Go Home? admittedly overlaps with several other of their films but is no less funny because of it."
+British film critic Leslie Halliwell gave the film a lukewarm reception, commenting that the "preliminary domestic scene is the funniest." while The Films of Laurel and Hardy author William K. Everson wrote in 1967 that the film was "one of the best of the ‘forgotten’ Laurel and Hardy films, Should Married Men Go Home? admittedly overlaps with several other of their films but is no less funny because of it."
 He cites Ollie's collapsing of the front fence, the soda fountain routine and Edgar Kennedy's toupee woes as high spots.